Leck mich im Arsch

 "Leck mich im Arsch" (German for "Lick me in the arse") is a canon in B-flat major composed by Wolfgang Amadeus Mozart, K. 231 (K. 382c), with lyrics in German.
 It was one of a set of at least six canons probably written in Vienna in 1782.
 Sung by six voices as a three-part round, it is thought to be a party piece for his friends.

 English translation

-The German idiom used as the title of the work is equivalent to the English "Kiss my arse!" or American "Kiss my ass!"
-However, the literal translation of the title is "Lick me in the arse".
+The German idiom used as the title of the work is equivalent to the British English "Kiss my arse!" or American English "Kiss my ass!"